canonical/ubuntu-boards-documentation/explanations/piboot-ab.rst

 =======================

-Installation of new boot assets is handled, as ever, by the :manpage:`flash-kernel(8)` command.
+Installation of new boot assets is handled, as ever, by the ``flash-kernel`` command.
 This is automatically called in response to several changes, including installation of a new kernel version, re-building of the initramfs, or upgrades of flash-kernel itself.
 It may also be called manually to write new copies of the boot assets to the boot partition.